EUTS/EUTS.github.io/README.md

 #How to post:
 1- Go to the _post folder <br>
 2- Create a new post <br>
-3- Read up on [YAML](https://en.wikipedia.org/wiki/YAML)<br>
+3- Read up on [YAML](https://en.wikipedia.org/wiki/YAML) <br>
 4- Read up on [Markdown](http://en.wikipedia.org/wiki/Markdown) <br>
-5- Write the following syntax in the beginning of each post: <br>
----
-layout: post
-title:  "[Name of Your Post"
-date:   [2014-11-11 10:09:33]
-categories: [category]
----
+5- Look at the source code of previous posts
 6- Write out your content <br>
 7- Name your post following this format: year-month-day-name-of-website <br>
 ```